 48. Thank you tweets

-Show you gratitude after the event by thanking the speakers, sponsors and attendees in follow up tweets and posts.
+Show your gratitude after the event by thanking the speakers, sponsors and attendees in follow-up tweets and posts.
 This is good for networking.

 49. Post photos